gordonbisnor/obey-schedule/README.md

 # obey-schedule
-Schedule for Obey Convention as a progressive web application build with Elm lang
+Schedule for [Obey Convention](http://www.obeyconvention.com/) as a progressive web application built with Elm lang